Factory Acts: Labour in Cotton Mills Act 1831 (Hobhouse's Act)

+The Labour in Cotton Mills Act 1831 (1 & 2 Will.
+4. c.
+39) repealed the Cotton Mills and Factories Act 1819 (59 Geo.
+3. c.
+66), the Labour in Cotton Mills, etc. Act 1819 (60 Geo.
+3. c.
+5), the Cotton Mills, etc. Act 1825 (6 Geo.
+4. c.
+63), the Labour in Cotton Mills, etc. Act 1829 (10 Geo.
+4. c.
+51) and the Labour in Cotton Mills, etc. (No. 2) Act 1829 (10 Geo.
+4. c.
+63).

 In 1831 Hobhouse introduced a further bill with – he claimed to the Commons – the support of the leading manufacturers who felt that "unless the House should step forward and interfere so as to put an end to the night-work in the small factories where it was practised, it would be impossible for the large and respectable factories which conformed to the existing law to compete with them."

-The Act repealed the previous Acts, and consolidated their provisions in a single Act, which also introduced further restrictions.
+The act repealed the previous acts, and consolidated their provisions in a single act, which also introduced further restrictions.
 Night working was forbidden for anyone under 21 and if a mill had been working at night the onus of proof was on the millowner (to show nobody under-age had been employed).
 The limitation of working hours to twelve now applied up to age eighteen.
 Complaints could only be pursued if made within three weeks of the offence; on the other hand justices of the peace who were the brothers of millowners were now also debarred from hearing Factory Act cases.
-Hobhouse's claim of general support was optimistic; the Bill originally covered all textile mills; the Act as passed again applied only to cotton mills.
+Hobhouse's claim of general support was optimistic; the bill originally covered all textile mills; the act as passed again applied only to cotton mills.

 Labour of Children, etc., in Factories Act 1833 (Althorp's Act)

 The first 'Ten Hour Bill' – Sadler's Bill (1832), Ashley's Bill (1833)

-Dissatisfied with the outcome of Hobhouse's efforts, in 1832 Michael Thomas Sadler introduced a Bill extending the protection existing Factory Acts gave to children working in the cotton industry to those in other textile industries, and reducing to ten per day the working hours of children in the industries legislated for.
-A network of 'Short Time Committees' had grown up in the textile districts of Yorkshire and Lancashire, working for a 'ten-hour day Act' for children, with many millhands in the Ten Hour Movement hoping that this would in practice also limit the adult working day.
-Witnesses to one of the Committees taking evidence on Peel's Bill had noted that there were few millworkers over forty, and that they themselves expected to have to stop mill work at that age because of 'the pace of the mill' unless working hours were reduced.
+Dissatisfied with the outcome of Hobhouse's efforts, in 1832 Michael Thomas Sadler introduced a bill extending the protection existing Factory Acts gave to children working in the cotton industry to those in other textile industries, and reducing to ten per day the working hours of children in the industries legislated for.
+A network of "Short Time Committees" had grown up in the textile districts of Yorkshire and Lancashire, working for a "ten-hour day Act" for children, with many millhands in the Ten Hour Movement hoping that this would in practice also limit the adult working day.
+Witnesses to one of the Committees taking evidence on Peel's Bill had noted that there were few millworkers over forty, and that they themselves expected to have to stop mill work at that age because of "the pace of the mill" unless working hours were reduced.